The-Art-of-Hacking/h4cker/reverse_engineering/README.md

 * [xortool](https://github.com/hellman/xortool)

-## Awesome Reversing
+## Getting into Reversing
-* https://github.com/fdivrp/awesome-reversing - a plethora of references of tools, practice sites, and other reverse engineering information
+* [A repo to help break into the world of RE](https://github.com/ZakiRucker/Reverse-Engineering) - a plethora of references of tools, practice sites, and other reverse engineering information

 ## Reverse Engineering Tutorials